-Service pupil premium funding (optional)
+Service pupil premium funding (£310 per pupil)

 Measure Details How did you spend your service pupil premium allocation last academic year?
-We hired an HLTA who had specific expertise in SEND and sensory needs, those needs specific to the service children on our role.
+We hired an additional teaching assistant to support with interventions for the four pupils that were eligible for the service pupil premium.
 Part of this adult's role was dedicated to the emotional wellbeing and academic achievement of our service children.
-They helped pupils create individual books to help them process emotions and be able to talk about their absent parent.
-We identified gaps in service children's education caused partially by moving between authorities early on in their educational journey, which we addressed with targeted support.
+They helped two of the pupils to create individual books to help them process emotions and be able to talk about their absent parent.
 What was the impact of that spending on service pupil premium eligible pupils?
-Teachers observed improvements in wellbeing amongst our service children where they had worked 1:1 with our HLTA.
+Teachers observed improvements in wellbeing amongst our service children where they had worked 1:1 with our new teaching assistant.
 Assessments demonstrated progress in subject areas where extra support was provided.

-Further information (optional)
+Further information